ponylang/pony-tutorial/docs/expressions/errors.md

 end
 ```

-The value of a `with` expression is the value of the last expression in the block, or of the last expression in the `else` block if there is one and an error occurred.
+The value of a `with` expression is the value of the last expression in the block.

 ## Language constructs that can raise errors